stat545ubc-2022/MiniDataAnalysis-GiuseppeTintiTomio/mini-project-1.md

 8. Work

-Since positive review frequency is the measure I am focusing on, it is imortant to understand its distribution.
+Since positive review frequency is the measure I am focusing on, it is important to understand its distribution.

 ``` r
 # Plot positive review frequency estimated density